 Basically, everything about you is based off genetics.
 The way you look, the depth of your voice, and even the way your natural smile looks can all be traced back in your lineage.

-Some dental issues run in the family and should be discussed with your dentist.
+Some dental issues run in the family and should be discussed with your dentist in Sarasota, FL.
 Anything that can be strongly linked to your genetic history through either parent can put you more at risk to develop or have already.
 Here is a list of genetic oral concerns your dentist should know about if they occur in your family.

 A supernumerary tooth is an extra permanent tooth that either stays under the skin and never erupts or actually emerges and becomes part of the row of existing teeth.
 Often a smaller tooth, a supernumerary tooth can be relatively harmless but may cause crowding in surrounding teeth if you have a smaller mouth or a narrow jawbone.